5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 You can now see why it does not report any hit - it would work on `'He said "Y"'` or more generally, on any single character that is embraced by two double quotes.

 What we need is a way to tell the engine that it should try to match the `.` more than once.
-There is a general way of doing this and two shortcuts that cover most cases.
+There is a general way of doing this and three shortcuts that cover most cases.
 For example, in order to match a minimum of one to a maximum of three underscore characters:

 ~~~
       '_{1,3}' ⎕S 0 ⊢'_one__two___three____four'